Want to learn programming skills, but:

 Teaching yourself can make it even harder, because you don't have the guidance of a teacher or mentor.

-In 30 Days to Web Development, I help you:
+After 30 Days to Web Development, you will:

 This course is a packaged solution to the majority of issues students face when teaching themselves to code, such as lack of confidence, and being a “slow learner”.

-You’re not going to find a course that’s exactly like this anywhere—because nobody is talking about all these issues in one place.
-I’m offering my valuable insight, alongside guidance and advice directly from industry professionals and hiring companies themselves.
+You’re not going to find not just a course, but a transformation exactly like this anywhere—because nobody is talking about all these issues in one place, with the student at the center of it all.
+You'll get my valuable experience and insight, alongside guidance and advice directly from industry professionals and hiring companies themselves.

 What you'll get: